sarah-walker-pcem/arculator/readme.txt

 The podules supplied are :

+- Acorn AEH50 Ethernet II
+	Supported on both RISC OS and RISCiX.
+See Readme-NETWORKING.txt for setup details.

+- Acorn AEH53 Ethernet III
+	Supported on both RISC OS only.
+See Readme-NETWORKING.txt for setup details.

 - Acorn AKA05 ROM Podule
 	Supports up to 5 ROMs per podule, plus up to 2 banks of RAM.
 Battery backed RAM is not currently emulated.

 - Acorn AKA10 IO Podule w/ AKA15 MIDI podule
-	Currently only the MIDI functionality is emulated, and MIDI in has not been well tested.
+	MIDI and analogue functionality are emulated.
+Analogue is mapped to joysticks.
+MIDI in has not been well tested.

 - Acorn AKA12 MIDI/IO Podule (8-bit)
-	Currently only the MIDI functionality is emulated, and MIDI in has not been well tested.
+	MIDI and analogue functionality are emulated.
+Analogue is mapped to joysticks.
+MIDI in has not been well tested.

 - Acorn AKA16 MIDI Podule
 	MIDI in/out.

-- Acorn AKA31 SCSI Controller
+- Acorn AKA31/AKA32 SCSI Controller
 	Supports hard discs and CD-ROM drives.
 SCSIFS only supports four hard discs, starting from ID 0.
 The current podule emulates a single Toshiba XM-3301 drive, which can be at any ID, and is mapped to a physical or virtual drive.

 	There are several versions of the ROM for this podule.
-I've seen an older version that works on RISC OS 2 and later, and a newer version that requires RISC OS 3 and includes the CDFS modules.
-There may be other versions.
+AKA31 works on RISC OS 2 and later.
+	AKA32 requires RISC OS 3 and includes the CDFS modules.

 - Acorn AKD52 Hard Disc Controller
 	ST-506 podule, for use with Archimedes 305, 310 and 540 machines.
 Supports two hard drives.